shindo/librapidjson/README.md

 # librapidjson
-Archlinux &amp; Debian packaging for RapidJSON -- a fast JSON parser/generator for C++ with both SAX/DOM style API
+Debian packaging for RapidJSON -- a fast JSON parser/generator for C++ with both SAX/DOM style API